The finitely generated intersection property in fundamental groups of graphs of groups: The for graphs of virtually infinite cyclic groups

 \begin{prop} Let $G = A*_{C}B$ be an amalgam of two virtually $\Z$ groups over a virtually $\Z$ subgroup.
 The following are equivalent: \begin{enumerate}[(1)] \item $G$ has the \fgip \item $G$ does not contain a copy of $F_2\times \Z$ as a subgroup. \item $C$ is either equal to $A$ or $B$, or $C$ has index two in both $A$ and $B$. \end{enumerate} \end{prop}

 \begin{proof} \eqref{itm:1} implies \eqref{itm:2}, since $F_2\times \Z$ does not have the \fgip

 We now show that \eqref{itm:3} implies \eqref{itm:1}.
-If $C$ is equal to $A$, then $G = B$, so $G$ is virtually $\Z$, and hence $G$ has the \fgip, see Example~\ref{ex: near definition of fgip}.
-The same holds if $C = B$.
+If $C$ is equal to $A$, then $G = B$, so $G$ is virtually $\Z$, and hence~$G$ has the \fgip\ The same holds if $C = B$.
 Let us now assume that $C$ has index 2 in both $A$ and $B$.

 In this situation, $C$ is normal in $A$ and in $B$, and hence in $G$, and the quotient $G/C$ is isomorphic to $\Z/2\Z \ast \Z/2\Z$.
 The derived subgroup $Z$ of $G/C = \langle r,s \mid r^2 = s^2 = 1\rangle$ is the kernel of the abelianisation morphism $\alpha\colon G/C \to \langle r,s\mid r^2 = s^2 = [r,s] = 1\rangle = \Z/2\Z \times \Z/2\Z$; thus $Z$ is the set of sequences of alternating $r$'s and $s$'s with an even number of $r$'s and $s$'s, that is, $Z = \langle (rs)^2\rangle$, which is infinite cyclic, and has index 4 in $G/C$.
 Let $K$ be the pre-image of $Z$ in $G$.
 Then $K$ also has finite index in $G$, and the following short exact sequence